ssuukk/MaxVector/README.md

 # Usage

-Query the db with GraphQL, either by plain HTTP requests or any GraphQL client, like [Apollo](https://github.com/apollographql).
+Query the db with GraphQL, either by plain HTTP requests or any GraphQL client, like [Apollo](https://github.com/apollographql) or the built-in web interface on port [8080](http://localhost:8080/graphiql?path=/graphql) of your machine.
 Check `src\main\resources\graphql\schema.gqls` for currently implemented queries and mutations